Victorian Railways W class: In service

-Engines were fitted with controls on both sides of the centre console, although that feature was removed not long after delivery.
 The engines were initially rostered on local passenger services to Werribee and trialled on Bacchus Marsh runs, but with the low speed limit of 40 mph and relatively little power, they were unable to keep to the timetable to the latter.

 The engines proved incredibly unpopular, due to problems with ride quality and engine reliability, and a transmission change needed to achieve mainline running speeds.
 The high gear setting was removed early on and the class relegated to shunting duties in an attempt to better utilise the fleet.
 However, the cab profile made visibility a problem in yards, and engine crews had to lean out the side to observe shunting instructions.
 The cab design also provided no shelter from the weather in storms or on hot days.
 Common failures included seized transmissions, oil leaking onto the shunters' steps creating a slip hazard, and failed engine blocks.